 First, we analyzed data from trials where participants compared two typically structured scenes with each other or two atypically structured scenes with each other.
-In both conditions, participants were able to tell apart the numerosities of the two scenes: When fitting a psychometric function (see Methods), all participants produced positive slopes (mean slope 0.18, SD=0.06; comparison against zero, t(32)=17.8, p<0.001, d=3.1) and there was no overall bias towards overestimating numerosities on either side of the display (mean PSE 0.19, SD=1.6; comparison against zero, t(32)=0.7, p=0.51, d=0.12).
-Critically, we hypothesized that the grouping of individual objects into meaningful arrangements leads to a less accurate individuation of objects and thus diminished sensitivity for trials featuring typically structured, compared to atypically structured, scenes.
-This hypothesis was confirmed by a significantly shallower slope of the psychometric function for trials featuring typical scenes than trials featuring atypically structured scenes, t(32)=4.9, p<0.001, d=0.86 (Figure 2a-c).
-PSEs did not differ between conditions, t(32)=1.1, p=0.29, d=0.19.
+In both conditions, participants were able to tell apart the numerosities of the two scenes: When fitting psychometric functions (see Methods), all participants produced positive slopes: mean slope for typically structured scenes = 2.0, SD = 0.75), comparison against 0, t(32) = 15.3, p < .001, d = 2.7; mean slope for atypically structured scenes = 2.2, SD = 0.75; comparison against 0, t(32) = 17.3, p < .001, d = 3.0, and there was no overall bias towards overestimating numerosities on either side of the display: mean PSE for typically structured scenes = 0.97, SD = 0.16; comparison against 1, t(32) = 0.9, p = .38, d = 0.15; mean PSE for atypically structured scenes = 0.99, SD = 0.14; comparison against 1, t(32) = 0.2, p = 0.83, d = 0.04.
+We hypothesized that the grouping of individual objects into meaningful arrangements leads to a less accurate individuation of objects and thus diminished sensitivity for trials featuring typically structured, compared with atypically structured, scenes.
+This hypothesis was confirmed by a significantly shallower slope of the psychometric function for trials featuring typical scenes than trials featuring atypically structured scenes, t(32) = 3.6, p = .001, d = 0.63 (Fig. 2a-c).
+PSEs did not differ between conditions, t(32) = 1.0, p = .33, d = 0.17.

 Second, we analyzed data from trials where participants compared a typically structured scene to an atypically structured scene, independently of whether the typically structured scene appeared on the right or left side of the screen.
-Here, we hypothesized that participants would underestimate the numerosity of typically structured scenes compared to atypically structured scenes, as a grouping of individual objects would hinder object individuation in the typically structured scenes.
-This hypothesis was confirmed by a significantly shifted PSE in the psychometric function, t(32)=4.6, p<0.001, d=0.82 (comparison of the PSE against zero; Figure 2d-f).
-With an average PSE of 0.91, almost a full object more was needed in the typically structured scene.
+Here, we hypothesized that participants would underestimate the numerosity of typically structured scenes compared with atypically structured scenes, as a grouping of individual objects would hinder object individuation in the typically structured scenes.
+This hypothesis was confirmed by a significantly shifted PSE in the psychometric function, t(32) =4.7, p < .001, d = 0.82 (comparison of the PSE against 1; Fig. 2d-f).